ianwheeldon/acCRISPR/README.md

 # acCRISPR: an activity-correction method for improving CRISPR screen accuracy

-acCRISPR is a tool developed in Python 3 for analyzing genome-wide CRISPR screens to identify essential genes for growth as well as gain- and loss-of-function hits for stress tolerance by removing low-activity sgRNA based on an activity cutoff. acCRISPR optimizes library activity and coverage to improve hit calling and screen accuracy, and can be implemented on any desktop computer running macOS or Linux.
+acCRISPR is a tool developed in Python 3 for analyzing genome-wide CRISPR screens to identify essential genes for growth as well as gain- and loss-of-function hits for stress tolerance by removing low-activity sgRNA based on an activity cutoff. acCRISPR optimizes library activity and coverage to improve hit calling and screen accuracy.

+## System requirements
+acCRISPR can be implemented on any desktop computer running macOS or Linux.
+The tool has been tested on Linux: Ubuntu 20.04.

-## Prerequisites
+## Dependencies
 acCRISPR requires Python version 3.6 or higher and the following Python libraries to be installed:
 - `numpy (>=1.18.1)`
 - `scipy (>=1.4.1)`